KentDenverSchool/KDS-Canvas-Customizations/README.md

 #### Features implemented so far are:

 ##### Master
-- None

-##### Test
 - Section display for students who are in a course with several cross-listed sections
 - The ability to set due date default time for assignments and quizzes
-  - These are controlled on the "Kent Tweaks" tab within Course Settings
+  - These are controlled on the "KDS Features" tab within Course Settings

+##### Test
+- Same as master

 ### Planned Features